andreypopp/react-css-components/README.md

 # React CSS components

-**PREVIEW:** This package is not yet released on npm and is not ready to be used.

 A React centric convention for [CSS modules][].

 (Currently only Webpack is supported but support for other build system can be